At the heart of Montrose

 Montrose sits between the easy travelling distance of Dundee and Aberdeen on the A90 and is well served by public transport links.

-A bustling coastal town, it is situated on the edge of a virtually landlocked two-mile-square lagoon of mud known as the Basin, which is a nature reserve and haven for wildfowl and wading birds who love its mud.
+A bustling coastal town, it is situated on the edge of a virtually landlocked two-mile-square lagoon of mud known as the Basin, which is a nature reserve and haven for wildfowl and wading birds.
 The site plays host to one of the largest autumn gatherings of pink-footed geese in Scotland during October and November.

 Montrose Port enjoys a central location at the heart of the town and has grown steadily throughout its 527 year history.
 During this time it has been an important centre for various types of fishing, from salmon to whaling and herring including, for a time, a pearl fishery in the river itself.
 It has also been an important timber port, and for many centuries was one of Scotland's largest exporters of wool.